Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Associate Professors

 John C. Kaltner.
-Chair.
 1996.
 The Virginia Ballou McGehee Professor of Muslim-Christian Relations.
 B.A., State University of New York at Oswego; M.A., Maryknoll School of Theology; S.S.L., Pontifical Biblical Institute; Ph.D., Drew University.
 (Biblical studies; Islam)

 Brooke Schedneck.
 2017.
 The W. J. Millard Professor of Religious Studies.
 B.A., Boston University; M.T.S.
 Harvard University; Ph.D., Arizona State University.
-(Asian religions.)
+(Asian religions)

 Assistant Professors